 Debt is classified as business or household depending on the purpose of the loan.
-All farm and household debt should be recorded in either Section K or in Section N Item 4, and recorded only once.
-Item 4 applies to the operator's household only, not to the operator's farm business.
+All farm and household debt should be recorded in either Section J or in SectionM Item 4, and recorded only once.
+Item 4 applies to the producer's household only, not to the producer's farm business.

-Record the value code which includes the value of debts owned by the operator and members of the operator's household SEPARATELY from the operation on December 31.
+Record the value code which includes the value of debts owned by the producer and members of the producer's household SEPARATELY from the operation on December 31.

-Exclude loans obtained for farm and household purposes that were reported in Section K, or household debt, credit cards, etc. used to finance farm business expenses.
-Report all such debts in Section K.
+Exclude loans obtained for farm and household purposes that were reported in Section J, or household debt, credit cards, etc. used to finance farm business expenses.
+Report all such debts in Section J.

-Item 4a - Mortgages on Operator's Dwelling
+Item 4a - Mortgages on Producer's Dwelling

-Record the value code which represents the amount of household mortgage debt on the operator's dwelling, if not owned by the farm operation.
-Include home equity loans, and other lines of credit secured by the operator's dwelling.
-Exclude if the purpose of the line of credit was for this farm business; it should be recorded in SECTION K, not in Item 4.
+Record the value code which represents the amount of household mortgage debt on the producer's dwelling, if not owned by the farm operation.
+Include home equity loans, and other lines of credit secured by the producer's dwelling.
+Exclude if the purpose of the line of credit was for this farm business; it should be recorded in SECTION J, not in Item 4.